- Diabetes Genes

-The Exeter Molecular Genetics Laboratory offers a customised, targeted next generation sequencing capture assay for variant analysis of 60 known/putative monogenic diabetes genes and the g.3243 region of the mitochondrial genome.
+The Exeter Molecular Genetics Laboratory offers a customised, targeted next generation sequencing capture assay for variant analysis of 71 known/putative monogenic diabetes genes and 6 mitochondrial DNA (mtDNA) variants associated with diabetes.
 Analysis of a sub-set of genes is performed for paediatric and early adult onset diabetes (including MODY and insulin resistance disorders), neonatal diabetes and autoimmune forms of neonatal diabetes.

 For patients with paediatric and early adult onset diabetes a panel of 39 genes is sequenced that includes 11 MODY genes (ABCC8, APPL1, GCK, HNF1A, HNF4A, INS, KCNJ11, NEUROD1, PDX1, RFX6 and ZFP57), 19 genes where diabetes occurs as part of a syndrome (CEL, CISD2, DCAF17, DNAJC3, DUT, DYRK1B, GATA4, GATA6, HNF1B, MANF, MAFA, PAX6, PCBD1, PIK3R1, PPP1R15B, SLC29A3, TRMT10A, WFS1, ZBTB20), 9 genes where pathogenic variants cause diabetes through severe insulin resistance with or without partial lipodystrophy (AKT2, CIDEC, INSR, LIPE, LMNA, PLIN1, POLD1, PPARG and ZMPSTE24) and the mtDNA variants m.3243A>G, m.8344A>G, m.12258C>A, m.12271T>C, m.14684C>T and m.14709T>C causing mitochondrial diabetes.